The difference between stress and anxiety:

+Stress is a normal and natural part of life.
 Stress can have mental and physical symptoms, such as irritability, anger, muscle pain, digestive troubles, difficulty sleeping, racing thoughts, anticipatory thoughts, feeling overwhelmed, feeling unmotivated, trouble focusing, etc. Stress often has to do with our perceptions of events.
-Stress is a normal and natural part of life.
+Stress can also be positive and our bodies’ way of telling us it has something to say, so we should pay attention.

 Anxiety is defined by persistent, excessive worries that don’t go away even in the absence of the stressor.
 Anxiety triggers the fight, flight, or freeze response, because your body is on high alert for danger or threats.
 Anxiety can cause nervousness, tension, panic, hyperventilation (rapid breathing), sweating, trembling, feeling weak or tired, trouble focusing.

 Internal/mental: Negative, doubtful, and/or worrisome thoughts, shallow breathing, racing heart, etc. These things manifest in real time or can be anticipatory.

 External/physical: Stomachaches, nervous tics/habits, negative language, etc. These things manifest in real time or can be anticipatory.

 Some levels of stress are normal and natural, and can actually benefit you.
 Viewing stress as good stress has a lot to do with perspective.
 Eustress typically has similar physiological reactions to distress, but it lacks fear.
 With eustress, your pulse quickens and hormones surge (like when you’re excited, before a test or race, or someone startles you).